ArriveCan : everything you need to know

 Since the order of November 21, 2020, all air travelers destined for Canada must submit their electronic information through the ArriveCan application before boarding their flight.

-Travelers crossing land or sea borders must also provide this information.
+Travellers crossing land or sea borders must also provide this information.

 ArriveCan is therefore essential to any travel to Canada in times of COVID-19.

-The information to be transmitted includes:
+The information to be transmitted if you are not vaccinated includes:

-- A quarantine plan to follow on arrival - including your 3-night hotel reservation if you're an air traveller
+- A quarantine plan to follow on arrival

 The following persons are exempt from providing their information via ArriveCan: